 Niklas’ thoughts went out to his German family and friends.
 How excited they must be, through the words he could sense their excitement, their hope, their joy.
 That was what he had hoped for, what Hubert and his family had worked for so many years.

-But while the National Assembly was discussing about a new constitution, it was overtaken by reality.
+But while the National Assembly was discussing a new constitution, it was overtaken by reality.
 There was no unity even among the democrats.
 The Bonn democrats did not agree with another, more radical faction around Karl Marx, whose paper “Neue Rheinische Zeitung” began talking of class struggle.
 Marx’ Communist Manifesto had just been published.

 The fights continued and in November/December government troops crushed the revolutionary movements, in Vienna and Berlin the old powers regained control.
 When in April 1849 the National Assembly finally adopted a Constitution and offered the crown to King Frederick William IV of Prussia, it was far too late.
 The king refused, the National Assembly was forced to dissolve.